• Skip to primary navigation

 Starting from a cake mix saves you time so you can make the pastry cream and spend a bit more time decorating without the whole affair becoming too onerous.

-There are many versions of Champagne Cupcakes on line.
-I mixed and matched a number of recipes to end up with a Champagne infused cake, Champagne Pastry Cream and Champagne Frosting.
+There are many versions of Champagne Cupcakes online.
+I mixed and matched a number of recipes to end up with a champagne-infused cake, Champagne Pastry Cream and Champagne Frosting.

 champagne-cupcakes